ArtCenter1/SwingMatch/SwingMatch Technical Specifications.md

     •AI-Generated Improvement Simulation:
         ◦The most advanced feature: generating a video of the user performing their stroke with corrected form.
         ◦Requires sophisticated video manipulation and deep learning techniques (GANs or diffusion models, pose-guided video generation).
-        ◦"As a user, I want multiple improvement scenarios (conservative vs aggressive changes)" (Claude).
-        ◦"As a user, I want a video of myself with improved strokes so I can share my progress."
-(Groke).

     •Additional Features Mentioned:
         ◦Drill recommendations based on analysis (chatGPT).
         ◦Notifications (push notifications for analysis completion).
         ◦Admin portal for content management (chatGPT).
         ◦Potential social features and sharing capabilities.

 III.
 System Architecture and Technology Stack
     The architecture is consistently envisioned as a mobile client interacting with a cloud-based microservices backend, emphasizing scalability, performance, and maintainability.
     A. Architecture Overview
         •Mobile Application: The user-facing component, responsible for UI, video capture, playback, and communication with the backend.
 React Native is the overwhelmingly preferred framework for cross-platform development, Expo Go can be used for development and testing.
         •API Gateway: Serves as the entry point for all mobile app requests, handling authentication, routing, and rate limiting.
         •Microservices Backend: A set of independent services handling specific functionalities.
 Common services include:
             ◦Analysis Service: Manages the AI analysis process and stores results.
             ◦User Management Service: Authentication, user profiles, preferences.
             ◦Video Processing Service: Handles video upload, compression, metadata extraction, and storage.
             ◦AI Analysis Engine/Worker: The core brain, performing pose estimation, stroke analysis, comparison, and simulation generation.
 This is often an asynchronous process.
             ◦Content Management Service: Manages the professional player library and educational content.
             ◦Notification Service: Manages push notifications.
     •Data Flow:
         1.User records video on mobile app.
         2.Video uploaded to cloud storage (typically S3) via pre-signed URLs to avoid proxying large files through the API server.